AdrielZe/42_MiniShell/README.md

 # 42_MiniShell

 ## About the Project

-The **Minishell** is a 42 project that aims to create a command interpreter based on Bash.
-The main challenge is to implement features of a real shell, ensuring compliance with practical behaviors and POSIX standards, while learning more about operating systems and inter-process communication.
+The **Minishell** is a completed 42 project that implements a command interpreter inspired by Bash.

+The goal of this project was to recreate the behavior of a real shell while following POSIX standards, handling processes, system calls, and inter-process communication.
+During development, the project provided a deeper understanding of operating systems concepts, command parsing, and process management.

-This repository was created to document and organize the development of the project, which is being done collaboratively and following good programming practices.
+This repository contains the final implementation developed collaboratively, following good programming practices and 42 coding standards.

 ---

-## Required Features
+## Implemented Features

-- Implement a prompt that accepts and executes commands.
-- Support the following Bash features:
+- Interactive command prompt.
-    - Execution of commands with arguments.
+- Command execution with arguments.
-    - Support for redirections (`>`, `>>`, `<`).
+- Input and output redirections:
+    - `>`
+    - `>>`
+    - `<`
+- Pipes:
-    - Pipes (`|`).
+    - `|`
-    - Environment variables.
+- Environment variable handling.
-    - Variable and special character expansion (`$`, `~`).
+- Variable expansion:
+    - `$`
+    - `~`
-    - Signal handling (`Ctrl+C`, `Ctrl+D`, `Ctrl+\`).
+- Signal handling:
+    - `Ctrl+C`
+    - `Ctrl+D`
+    - `Ctrl+\`
-- Implement builtins:
+- Built-in commands:
     - `echo`
     - `cd`
     - `pwd`